bbopt/NOMAD.jl/docs/src/index.md

     result = nomad(eval,param)

 The object of type *nomadResults* returned by `nomad` contains information about the run.
+Use the function `disp(result::nomadResults` to display this info.